 The tool I’m speaking of is Deep POV.
 It isn’t a “new” tool per se, but as I step out into a freelance editing career and investigate the business of self publishing and reading more self-pub’d books, I’m finding new genres (Interracial Romance is pretty sweet), new authors, and a wide range of interpretations of point of view (POV).

 I’m a huge fan of third person POV.
 That vantage point flows easiest for me when writing, but it also makes for a deeper connection (when used effectively) when reading.
 The last few books I’ve read have been self-published IRs, and despite interesting premises and characters, the delivery lacked depth.
 Most of the books I read were third person POV, but the authors, in my opinion, didn’t use the view to even a fraction of its potential.
 I find many first person POVs lack depth, as well.

 When I read, my first awareness is of tone.
 Am I being “talked at”?
 Am I being told a story as opposed to experiencing it?
 Regardless of the capacity that I’m reading (for pleasure, beta reader, or developmental editor), I always am keenly aware of my and the narrator’s connection to the characters.

 When I write, I become whatever character my narrative is trained on.
-Two of my favorite writing bloggers teamed up for this post: 4 Tips to Solve 99% of Your Writing Problems — Guest: Janice Hardy by OCTOBER 3, 2013 As the title says, mastering point of view will solve most of your writing problems. on
+Two of my favorite writing bloggers teamed up for this post: 4 Tips to Solve 99% of Your Writing Problems — Guest: Janice Hardy by JAMI GOLD on OCTOBER 3, 2013 As the title says, mastering point of view will solve most of your writing problems.